-Many non-profits have been created to provide students with open educational resources (known as OER); their goal is simply to expand affordable learning materials to as many people as possible throughout the world.
+Many non-profits have been created to provide students with open educational resources (known as OERs); their goal is simply to expand affordable learning materials to as many people as possible throughout the world.

-3. College Open Textbooks
+3. Open Textbook Library

 4. Saylor Academy